PATH (rail system): 2020s

 In 2019, the last year before the onset of the COVID-19 pandemic, the PATH carried an average of 284,000 people per day.
-The second quarter of 2020, which included the nadir of COVID-19 pandemic across the New York metropolitan area, was the worst quarter in PATH's history, with a $777 million decline in revenues throughout all of the PANYNJ's facility and a specific ridership decline of 94 percent on the PATH system.
+The second quarter of 2020, which included the nadir of the pandemic across the New York metropolitan area, was the worst quarter in PATH's history, with a $777 million decline in revenues throughout all of the PANYNJ's facility and a specific ridership decline of 94 percent on the PATH system.
 Train service returned to 96 percent of 2019 levels in June 2020, yet ridership continued to lag far below pre-pandemic numbers, rebounding to only 60 percent of 2019 ridership by February 2022.
 Amid the spread of the Omicron variant, PANYNJ was projected to reach $3 billion in pandemic losses by March 2022.
 The platform-lengthening project was finished the same year.
 In February 2023, it was announced that nine-car operation on the Newark–World Trade Center line would begin the next month; nine-car trains began operating on March 22, 2023.

 PANYNJ commissioners voted in late 2023 to spend $230 million replacing some wheel sets on the PA5 fleet and replacing tracks on the New Jersey side.
 In 2024, the PANYNJ announced that it would spend $430 million to refurbish four stations and replace railroad switches as part of the PATH Forward program.
 In addition, the agency announced that the Hoboken Terminal station would be closed and extensively refurbished during February 2025.
 As part of its 2026–2035 capital plan, the PANYNJ announced in November 2025 that it would increase weekend service, with all four weekday lines running during the weekend, and that fares would incrementally increase annually from $2.90 to $4.00 by 2029.
+In 2026, the PANYNJ announced that it would replace turnstiles at all PATH stations for $3.5 million.
+The PATH Forward improvements were completed in late April 2026.
+The weekend service changes took effect on May 17, 2026.

 Proposed expansions

 Newark Airport extension proposals

-In the mid-2000s, a Newark Airport extension was again considered as the Port Authority allocated $31 million for a feasibility study of extending service 2 mi from Newark Penn Station, estimated at that time to cost $500 million; the study began in 2012.
+In the mid-2000s, a Newark Airport extension was considered as the Port Authority allocated $31 million for a feasibility study of extending service 2 mi from Newark Penn Station, estimated at that time to cost $500 million; the study began in 2012.
 In September 2013, Crain's reported that New Jersey Governor Chris Christie would publicly support the extension, estimated by then to cost $1 billion.
 The governor asked that the airport's largest operator, United Airlines, consider flying to Atlantic City International Airport as an enticement to further the project.